A Survey of Deep Causal Models and Their Industrial Applications

 \subsection{Definitions}

-Here, the basic notation definitions under the potential outcome framework\cite{Rubin} are illustrated.
-According to this framework, causation is defined as the result of a treatment scheme applied to a sample, which can either be a specific behavior, a specific method, or some specific treatment scheme.
-Below are concepts related to causal effect estimation that are benchmarked against the relevant basic definitions in the survey\cite {Survey}.
+Here, to make the survey self-consistent, we first give some basic definitions under the Potential Outcome Framework \cite{Rubin}.
+In particular, causality is defined as the result of a treatment scheme applied to a sample, which might either be a specific behavior, a specific method, or some specific treatment scheme.
+The followings are the notions related to causal effect estimation, which are benchmarked against the relevant basic definitions in the survey \cite{Survey}.

-\begin{definition} \textit{Sample:} A sample is also known as a unit, that is, an atomic study object. \end{definition} Typical samples include a person, a patient, an object, a collection of objects or people at a given time, a classroom, or a marker\cite{Imbens}.
-Samples in a population constitute units within a dataset.